10 Best Plants for Goldfish Tanks

 Do goldfish eat Java Fern?

-Most goldfish do not like Java Fern because the leaves are tough and not very tasty.
+Most goldfish do not eat Java Fern because the leaves are tough and not very tasty.
+It is one of the better plants for goldfish tanks.

 Can I put Anubias in a goldfish tank?

-Yes.
-Anubias is one of the best plants for goldfish tanks because it can be attached to rocks or driftwood.
+Yes, Anubias is one of the best plants for goldfish tanks.
+Attach it to rock or driftwood instead of burying the rhizome.

 Are floating plants good for goldfish?

-Some floating plants are good, especially Hornwort and Water Sprite.
-Duckweed is usually eaten quickly.
+Some floating plants are good for goldfish tanks.
+Hornwort and Water Sprite are better choices than duckweed because duckweed is often eaten quickly.

 Why do goldfish pull up plants?

 Goldfish dig while searching for food.
-They also test objects with their mouth, which can loosen weak or newly planted roots.
+They also test plants with their mouth, which can loosen weak or newly planted roots.

 Do goldfish need live plants?

-No, goldfish do not need live plants, but plants can improve the tank’s look, offer shade, and help use extra nutrients.
+No, goldfish do not need live plants.
+But live plants can improve the tank’s look, offer shade, and use some extra nutrients from the water.